 Today, parking is available on South Street.
 During spring and summer the field is home to Ware's varsity baseball team.
 Other leagues including Babe Ruth, Mickey Mantle, Connie Mack and an Over-30 traveling baseball team, use the field.
 During fall months, youth football and soccer leagues practice and play here as well.
 Features include the field house, bleachers, storage shed and a lighted basketball court.

-In 2012-2013, the town made improvements here using FY2011 Community Development Block Grant (CDBG) funds.
+In 2012-2013, the town made improvements here using FFY2011 Community Development Block Grant (CDBG) funds.
 The park now boasts general field improvements, a new path system, and, most noteably, state-of-the-art field lighting.
 A special rededication of the field was held May 23, 2014.
 At that time, the town rededicated the baseball diamond to the late Ware High School coach, George L. Robidoux.
 His son and former Boston Red Sox player, Billy Jo Robidoux was in attendace for the ceremony; and also officiated

 DIRECTIONS TO MEMORIAL FIELD